 - 1. In the Library view, select the symbol or template to import. - 2.
-Hold down Alt (Windows/Linux) or ${\mathbb H}$ (Mac OS X) and drag the selection to the Timeline view.
+Press Ctrl + B (Windows/Linux) or H + B (Mac OS X) and drag the selection to the Timeline view.

 NOTE: Drop the selection in the Timeline view before releasing the keyboard shortcut key.